WDI-SEA/u1-project-about-me/assignment/README.md

 x Use Flexbox to create a multi-column layout.
-ALMOST - MAP! x Be completely responsive. x Include separate HTML/CSS /JavaScript files.
-- Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles. x Use JavaScript or jQuery for DOM manipulation. x Be deployed and accessible online.
-(Research and use GitHub Pages)
-- Contain no "dead" code
-- Your code must pass our validators with flying colors
+ALMOST - MAP! x Be completely responsive. x Include separate HTML/CSS /JavaScript files. x Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles. x Use JavaScript or jQuery for DOM manipulation. x Be deployed and accessible online.
+(Research and use GitHub Pages) x Contain no "dead" code x Your code must pass our validators with flying colors

 ---